underscoreio/essential-slick/src/pages/plain_sql.md

 Out of the box Slick knows how to convert many data types to and from SQL data types.
 The examples we've seen so far include turning a Scala `String` into a SQL string, and a SQL BIGINT to a Scala `Long`.

 These conversions are available to `as[T]` and `+?`.
-If we want to work with a type that Slick doesn't know about, we need to provide the information to go from our type to SQL types.
+If we want to work with a type that Slick doesn't know about, we need to provide a conversion.
 That's the role of the `GetResult` type class.

 As an example, we can fetch the timestamp on our messages using JodaTime's `DateTime`: